FAIMS/faimsWebsite/_posts/2016/2016-09-19-BlueMountainsExcavation.md

 # Content
 #
 subheadline: "FAIMS in field, vol. 1"
-title: "FAIMS in action: Excavation of the Bleichert Ropeway in the Blue Mountains"
+title: "FAIMS in action: Excavation of the Bleichert's Ropeway in the Blue Mountains"
 teaser: "Working just few hundred metres from the famous Three Sisters in Katoomba..."
 categories:
   - News
 author: Petra
 header:
-    image_fullwidth: BM_Excavation.jpg
+    image_fullwidth: BM_Excavation.JPG
     caption: "FAIMS deployed in the Blue Mountains, photocredit Petra Janouchova"

 #